alongubkin/phonertc/README.md

 * Completely Open Source
 * Android, iOS and Browser support
 * Simple JavaScript API
-* Video & Voice call
+* Video & Voice calls
-* Multi-party calls
+* Multi-party/Group calls
 * Use your own servers without relying on any third-parties
 * Use with [AudioToggle](https://github.com/alongubkin/audiotoggle) to switch between speaker and earpiece